yashhere/tufte.yashagarwal.in/content/posts/2019-02-17-go-grpc-opa-a-perfect-union-part-2.md

 us what is the minimum access level required for a user to access this book.

 Again, in the proto definition of the `User`, I have defined a `user_type` field.
 This field will serve as an indicator of the access rights of the user.
-In the real world, these access rights will be decided after the user has authenticated into the system, but here, we will hardcode the access rights.
+In the real world, these access rights will be decided after the user has authenticated herself to the system, but here, we will hardcode the access rights.

 So, only users with access rights equal to `Administration` will be allowed to add books to the system.
 Here we do not care, who is the user.
 If the user is supplying the correct access right, she will be allowed to operate.
 The *who* part will be determined by the authentication logic in real-world scenarios.

-There are some books in the library, which has access rights equal to that of a Faculty.
+There are some books in the library, which has access rights equal to that of a `Faculty`.
 It means that only faculties will be allowed to access those books.
 The students will not be able to access these books, even while searching for books using ISBN.
 This kind of mechanism can be implemented using OPA very easily.
 We will see the implementation of OPA part in the next post.